eschafer/javascript-style-guide/README.md

 	allowed();
 }

-// Bad: Don't use multi-line comments for trailing comments var result = something + somethingElse; /*somethingElse will never be null*/
+// Bad: Don't use end-of-line comments var result = something + somethingElse; /* somethingElse will never be null */
 ```

 ### <a name="comment-annotations">Comment Annotations</a>